darrelpoldev/darrelpoldev/README.md

 # Hi there, I'm Darrel Pol! 👋

-👨‍💻 Software Developer | 🌐 Software Architect | 📈 Tech Enthusiast
+👨‍💻 Software Engineer | 🌐 Software Architect

 Welcome to my GitHub profile!
 I'm Darrel Pol, a passionate software developer with over 10 years of experience.
 Originally from the Philippines, I migrated to Canada in 2018, and I've been contributing to the world of technology ever since.